 Here’s some ways you can do this:

-- Track your blood pressure.
+Track your blood pressure.
 It’s important to get your blood pressure checked at least once a year.
 Ask your doctor what your target numbers should be and how often you should check it.
-Here’s a blood pressure tracker or wallet card to help you keep track of your numbers.
+Use this blood pressure tracker or wallet card to help you keep track of your numbers.

 Ask your friends or family to remind you to do these or join you in the effort.